CQX96/CQX96-Linux/Documentation/usb/gadget_serial.rst

 "Uninstall".

-Installing the Linux Host ACM Driver
+Installing the CQX96 Host ACM Driver
 ------------------------------------
-To use the Linux ACM driver you must configure the Linux host side kernel for "Support for Host-side USB" and for "USB Modem (CDC ACM) support".
+To use the CQX96 ACM driver you must configure the CQX96 host side kernel for "Support for Host-side USB" and for "USB Modem (CDC ACM) support".

-Once the gadget serial driver is loaded and the USB device connected to the Linux host with a USB cable, the host system should recognize the gadget serial device.
+Once the gadget serial driver is loaded and the USB device connected to the CQX96 host with a USB cable, the host system should recognize the gadget serial device.
 For example, the command::

   cat /sys/kernel/debug/usb/devices